Overview

 Comments in MakeCode Python

-To write a single line comment in your code in type at the beginning of a new line and write your comment.
+To write a single-line comment in your code type at the beginning of a new line and write your comment.
 When you have finished writing your comment press enter and write your code on a new line.

 All comments should be indented to match the code they describe.